 Naturally, we linked up with our mutual friends for a night of debauchery that ended in complete bedlam.
-One friend lost his car and his phone, another fell asleep in his car after ubering back to the homies’ house and I woke up in bed with a sandwich, no debit card and a one hundred-fifty-dollar uber charge.
+One friend lost his car and his phone, another fell asleep in his car after ubering back to the homies’ house, and I woke up in bed with a sandwich, no debit card, and a hundred-fifty-dollar uber charge.
 My last clear memory was the Uber driver instructing me to “Wake the fuck up” because I was asleep in the backseat of her car with my feet out the window.

-When morning came and I was able to charge my phone I noticed a stark difference in the circumstances between my friends and I.
+When morning came and I was able to charge my phone, I noticed a stark difference in the circumstances between my friends and I.

 While my inbox was full of 70-foot-jumpshots and emojis, it was also filled with missed calls and texts from my friends’ wives.
 Two wives who were worried sick and concerned because their husbands weren’t answering and didn’t come home that night.
 Two wives who drove around the city looking for their men and contacted me, the eligible bachelor, to see what the hell was going on.

-Once the husbands, phones and cars were found and the prayers of gratitude and thanks filled my inbox and group-chat, a realization shook my conscience like a Mike Tyson left hook.
+Once the husbands, phones, and cars were found and the prayers of gratitude and thanks filled my inbox and group-chat, a realization shook my conscience like a Mike Tyson left hook.

 “Damn, ain’t nobody looking for me.”

-Now of course I have family and friends who would come checking for me after a day or two but if I were to be off the grid for 8 or 9 hours, not a honey in sight would come looking.
+Now, of course, I have family and friends who would come checking for me after a day or two but if I were to be off the grid for 8 or 9 hours, not a honey in sight would come looking.